 Strength training is standard practice in sport; most athletes and their coaches know that improved strength, power or muscular endurance is likely to lead to improved performance in competition.
 However, recent evidence suggests that, except for those at the very top of their sport, the same may not always be true for cyclists.
 James Marshall explains

-Top cyclists such as the Tour de France competitors have a full sports science programme helping them, including nutrition, physiology and psychology.
-However, apart from training on the bike, the average clubman or woman will probably limit him or herself to a bit of resistance training down at the gym, especially in the off-season.
+Top cyclists such as the Tour de France competitors have a full sports science program helping them, including nutrition, physiology, and psychology.
+However, apart from training on the bike, the average club man or woman will probably limit him or herself to a bit of resistance training down at the gym, especially in the off-season.
 This article aims to answer the following two questions: Is strength training relevant for the beginner cyclist?
 How does strength training affect performance in elite sprint cycling and road racing?

 Strength training for the novice cyclist

-The ability to produce a greater amount of force, to delay fatigue and to control the bicycle are all beneficial when looking to improve cycling performance, and strength training can help all three of these components.
+The ability to produce a greater amount of force, delay fatigue, and control the bicycle are all beneficial when looking to improve cycling performance, and strength training can help all three of these components.